conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

 My thoughts are as follows:

-I want to start by gratefully thanking the library's authors, led by [Dennis Doomen](https://twitter.com/ddoomen) and [Jonas Nyrup](https://github.com/jnyrup).
+I want to start by gratefully **thanking the library's authors**, led by [Dennis Doomen](https://twitter.com/ddoomen) and [Jonas Nyrup](https://github.com/jnyrup).
 It is a first-class library with [excellent documentation](https://fluentassertions.com/introduction) I have used for many years.

 I first ran into it when I found myself working with two sets of projects - some that had their tests written in [xUnit](https://xunit.net/) and the others written in [NUnit](https://nunit.org/).
 In case you have yet to use either, they have unique ways of asserting, which are **similar** but **different**.